phamdinhha/serverless-notification-center/README.md

 ## Testing
 Use postman to connect to your Websocket API.
-Use AWS EvenBridge to send push notification to the clients
+Use AWS EventBridge to send push notification to the clients.

 ## AWS infrastructures
 All AWS infrastructures for this project are defined in [template.yml](https://github.com/phamdinhha/serverless-notification-center/blob/main/template.yaml)